 My next step was to remove her from the background in photoshop and then extend the image sides to a 16 in. × 9 in. format.
 Then in photoshop I added the blue balls in one at a time, added some motion blur, and then a radial blur to achieve the final result.

 Inexpensive props + costumes + bright colors = fun photographs.
 So have fun — I sure do.

 Also, PLEASE — don’t overlook the importance of organizations like the ArtPop Street Gallery.
 Art is important and even though we are all creators, we also need to support organizations that support us.
 I hope to see your work on a billboard soon.

 And last but not least… please — worry less about gear and how big and how much and who says what…instead enjoy the art of creating with a camera.

 As of September, 2020 this image is being displayed on a digital billboard on the side of the GA Tower in Mandaluyong City in Manilla in the Philippines.

 FTC Disclosure: No sponsors have paid for advertising or mentions in this article.
 Product links are Amazon Affiliate links for which I earn a small commission on purchases made.
-I am a sponsored Olympus Visionary Photographer, but all words and sentiments regarding Olympus cameras are my own.
+At the time of publication, I am a sponsored Olympus Visionary Photographer, but all words and sentiments regarding Olympus cameras are my own.